 The cost of varicose veins surgery varies considerably depending on the severity of your varicose veins, the amount of hospital recovery time, and various other factors.
 However, the cost of the surgery itself starts at $3,000.

 Minimally-invasive non-surgical procedures like venaseal, varithena, and radiofrequency ablation are far more effective and reasonable.

 What is Varikostop?

 Varikostop is an ointment that is widely marketed as a cure for varicose veins.
 However, it is completely ineffective as it cannot shrink your varicose veins or treat your vein disease.
 At most, it may reduce some of the swelling or relieve some of the pain.

-What is the best laser spider vein removal machine?
+What is one of the best laser spider vein removal machine?

-The 980nm Diode Laser is the best machine for laser therapy.
+The 980nm Diode Laser is one of the best machine for laser therapy.
 However, it is far more effective to seek sclerotherapy treatment.